andrew/ultimate-awesome/README.md

 - [awesome-data-valuation](https://github.com/daviddao/awesome-data-valuation) - 💱 A curated list of data valuation (DV) to design your next data marketplace.
 - [awesome-blockchain](https://github.com/hitripod/awesome-blockchain) - Curated list of blockchain, Awesome Awesomeness.
 - [awesome-smart-contract-analysis-tools](https://github.com/LouisTsai-Csie/awesome-smart-contract-analysis-tools) - A curated list of awesome smart contract analysis tools.
+- [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
+Simply search, copy/paste the commands and enjoy.
 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources about open source: projects, articles, books, videos, tools, funding, etc.
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.